eric5412/Profit-Prediction-for-Startups-using-Regression/README.md

 ## Regression Machine Learning Models:

 Several algorithms were used including linear regression, gradient boosting, and bagging.
 Metrics were compared for each model to determine which model was to be selected for providing predictions.
-The metrics used for evaluation were the R-squared value and the root mean square error (RMSE) value.
-The criteria for selection was that the model needed to have a high R-squared value and a low testing set root mean square error (RMSE) value.
+The metrics used for evaluation were the R-squared value and the Root Mean Square Error (RMSE) value.
+The criteria for selection was that the model needed to have a high R-squared value and a low testing set Root Mean Square Error (RMSE) value.

 <br>

-#### Machine Learning Models Sorted by R-squared value:
+### Machine Learning Models Sorted by R-squared Value:

 ![Machine Learning Models Sorted by R-squared value](/images/5.png)